Lava Ridge Wind Project: Background

-Proposal
+History

 Magic Valley Energy, LLC (a subsidiary of LS Power) initially submitted a plan of development to the BLM in February 2020.
 After revisions, the plan was resubmitted in August 2022.
 The draft environmental impact statement (EIS) published in 2023 identifies five alternatives (A–E).
 Alternative A would deny the project, Alternative B is the plan presented by MVE, and Alternatives C, D, and E would have smaller footprints and energy generation (see pictured).

 The project is notable for its potential use of very large 6 MW wind turbines with hubs 460 ft tall and blades up to 280 ft long, reaching a maximum height of 740 ft into the air.
 Groups opposed to the project have negatively commented on the height of these turbines, comparing it to twice the height of the Statue of Liberty [305 ft from ground level] and the Space Needle [605 ft].

 Final EIS

-The final environmental impact statement outlined the BLM's preferred alternative, which reduced the siting corridors from 84,051 acres to 44,758 acres.
+The final environmental impact statement outlined the BLM's preferred alternative, which reduced the siting corridors from 84,051 acres to 44,758 acres (34,014 ha to 18,113 ha).
 The maximum turbine size was reduced from 6 MW to 5 MW (limited at 660 ft tall), and the maximum number of turbines was reduced from 400 to 241.
 The maximum estimated generating capacity was reduced from 2,094 MW to 1,205 MW.
 The estimated annual generation was reduced from 6.4-8.3 TWh with all 6-MW turbines to 3.7-4.8 TWh with all 5-MW turbines.